<- 1996

 Misconception: Items that are featured prominently in a store are the highest-sellers.

 Reality: Retail stores lease prominent shelf space (end-caps, front of the store displays) to vendors.
 The first I remember Elbo doing this was in 1993 or 1994.
 By 1996 nearly all the high-profile space was reserved.
-If you walked into an electronics store in late 2005 or early 2006 you might think that UMD movies were selling like hotcakes.
-It would later come out that the format was struggling.
+It continues today, for example if you walked into an electronics store in late 2005 or early 2006 you might think that UMD movies were selling like hotcakes.

 Misconception: An individual retail store has direct control of their inventory.